Healthy Homes Assessment Brooklyn

 Home Assessments Brooklyn for Rental Properties

-• Is the sub floor space protected and does it have a moisture barrier in place?
+• Is the space under the floor covered in insulation and is there a ground moisture barrier in place?

-• Does the ceiling insulation need replenishment or replacement?
+• Does the ceiling insulation need to be topped up or replaced?

 • Does the water flow properly and is there stopping of draughts?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the house have sufficient ventilation including extractor fans?

 home assessments for rental properties